-The City will provide pension and retirement benefits and contribute as heretofore to all employees covered by this

-Agreement under the Police and Fireman's Retirement System pursuant to provisions of the Statutes and Laws of the State of New Jersey.
+The City will provide pension and retirement benefits and contribute as heretofore to all employees covered by this Agreement under the Police and Firemen's Retirement System pursuant to provisions of the Statutes and Laws of the State of New Jersey.

-Effective as of the date of the parties' execution of this Agreement, the City will include holiday pay as pensionable salary for all bargaining unit employees.
+The City will include holiday pay as pensionable salary for $\checkmark$ all bargaining unit employees.